-The infamous Man Utd XI that received a guard of honour from Chelsea: Where are they now?
+Man Utd’s bizarre XI that received 2007 guard of honour from Chelsea - What happened to them?

 “And I went inside and said, ‘Roy, why are you doing that for?
 He's a young kid man’.
 And I warned him.”

-The winger played 17 times for the Red Devils before moving to Burnley in 2008.
+The former winger played 17 times for the Red Devils before moving to Burnley in 2008.
 He has since played for Bolton, Blackpool, Charlton, Bury, Accrington Stanley, Port Vale, Ross County and Oldham.

+The 37-year-old last played professionally in January 2020 but will never forget his time working under Ferguson.

+"Sir Alex had his certain players like me, Darren Fletcher and Kieran Richardson who he had soft spots for," Eagles told Ladbrokes in 2021.
+"If I was ever in trouble, he'd tell me off, though.
+I drove a car somewhere when I was 15 and Sir Alex found out about it and called me in his office.
+I was petrified.

 Alan Smith

-Transformed from centre-forward to midfielder enforcer under Ferguson, Alan Smith went on to play for Newcastle, MK Dons and Notts County.
+In many ways, it was a minor miracle that he was able to continue his career.
+He still feels the effects of that horrific injury today.

+Alan Smith leg break: Ex-Man Utd player still feels effects of injury v Liverpool in 2006

-He reportedly now lives in Orlando, Florida, and works with youngsters as a coach at the XL Soccer World Academy.
+Smith now lives in Orlando, Florida, and works with youngsters as a coach at the XL Soccer World Academy.
+The Yorkshireman also enjoys a bit of surfing.

 Darren Fletcher

-Darren Fletcher stayed with United until 2015, when he moved to West Brom.
-He then had two seasons with Stoke before retiring in 2019.
+Much-maligned during the early years of his career, Darren Fletcher stayed with United until 2015 and became a firm fan favourite during that time.

+Diagnosed with ulcerative colitis in 2008, the Scot missed a chunk of his career to the debilitating condition but bravely battled back and went on to play for West Brom and Stoke City before retiring in 2019.

-The Scot, 37, recently returned to Old Trafford after accepting the opportunity to become a first-team coach.
+Fletcher returned to Old Trafford after accepting the opportunity to become a first-team coach.
+He now works as the Red Devils' technical director.

 Kieran Richardson